-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH Redistered No. (a) Residence. idence.
-No......
-(Usual place of abode) (If nonresident give city or town and State) How long in U.S., if of foreign birth?
-Length of residence in city or town where death occurred MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 3.
-SEX 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 5a.
-IF MARRIED, WIDOWED, OR DIVORCED 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
-AGE YEARS MONTHS DAYS 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or UNFADING particular kind of work CONTRIBUTORY. (b) General nature of industry.
-(SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?.....
-(STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (cm PARENTS (STATE OR COUNTRY) N. B.-Every item of CAUSE OF DEATH State the Disease Causing Drawn, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH statement of OCCUPATION is very important.
+1. PLACE OF DEATH Resistration District No......
+PHYSICIANS should Primary Registration District No. Registered No. City.....
+(If nonresident give city or town and State), How lond in U.S., if of foreign hirth?
+Length of residence in city or town where death occurred MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 3.
+SEX 4.
+COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR DIVORCED (write the word) 17.
+SA.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF Exact proqu 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
+AGE YEARS MONTHS DAYS If LESS than 1 classified.brs. min.
+8. OCCUPATION OF DECEASED properly (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTOR (SECONDARY) business, or establishment in 2 which employed (or employer)......
+HOL (c) Name of employer 18.
+WHERE WAS DISEASE CONTRACT 9.
+BIRTHPLACE (CITY OR TOWN) IF NOT FIACE OF DEATH?.
+(STATE OR COUNTRY) ZĎID AN OPERATIÔN PRECEDE DEATHY.
+8 10.
+NAME OF FATHER N. B.-Every item of information si CAUSE OF DEATH in plain terms, WAS THERE AN AUTOPSY?...
+II.
+BIRTHPLACE OF FATHER (CITY OR TOWN).
+WHAT TEST CONFI (STATE OR COUNTRY) (Sidned) 12.
+MAIDEN NAME OF MOTHER State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOT (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suscidel, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
-REGISTRAR
+14. 19.
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address)